CoolDude2349/schoolworkforall/offline-page-trick.md

 The IndexedDB storage may not last as long as the sw, so you may have to redo the steps.

-If you prefer starting the Sw or IndexedDB with iframes, then see iframe-trick.md.
+If you prefer starting up the Sw or IndexedDB with iframes, then see iframe-trick.md.